RAttab/reflect/README.md

 method (copy, move or reference) is used for the given argument-parameter pair.

 What about that traits thing?
 Traits in Reflect are tags that can be associated with types and functions.
-They allow library writters to define concepts which can be used to create generic utilties.
+They allow library writers to define concepts which can be used to create generic utilities.
 As an example, the `field` trait indicates that either a getter or setter function is available in the overload pool.
 This can then used be used by utilities like [`json`](src/utils/json) and [`path`](src/utils/config/path.h) to list the members of an object and navigate